pycomlink/pycomlink/README.md

 Installation
 ------------

-`pycomlink` works with Python 2.7 and depends on `numpy`, `scipy`, `pandas`, `matplotlib` and `cartopy`.
+`pycomlink` works with Python 2.7 and depends on `numpy`, `scipy`, `pandas`, `matplotlib`, `cartopy` and `numba`.
 You can install it via `pip`, but it is recommended that you install the dependecies first.
 We recommend the usage of the [Anaconda Python distribution](https://store.continuum.io/cshop/anaconda/) for all scientific python packages.

 The `pip` command to install `pycomlink` is the following: